 John Birdsall: Right.
 So the way that $4 toast became this kind of meme in San Francisco was that a few tech writers jumped on it.
 Last summer, this story in Venture Beat was titled “$4 Toast: Why The Tech Industry Is Ruining San Francisco.”

 The thing to know about San Francisco right now is that it’s really awash in tech money.
 And $4 toast became a symbol of this new tech class, really.
-You know, everyone thinks of them as these 25-year-old engineers who are making tons of money buying a prime real estate in places where other San Franciscans are priced out of.
+You know, everyone thinks of them as these 25-year-old engineers who are making tons of money buying up prime real estate in places where other San Franciscans are priced out.

 Brendan Francis Newnam: So it’s like a gentrification debate.